synqs/FP-Optik/README.md

 - Change the directory into *tutorial* folder through `cd tutorial`.
 - push the changes through `ghp-import -n -p -f _build/html`.
 - remove the changes to the `_build` directory again.

+## Create a book.pdf

+- make sure that you have a running latex environment
+- run `jupyter-book build tutorial/ --builder pdflatex`from the root directory.
+- copy the *book.pdf* file that is created in *tutorial/\_build/latex* into the root directory.
+- remove the folder that was created in *tutorial\_build*
+- push the changes.